abinit/abinit/doc/tutorial/eph4isotc.md

 !!! tip

-    The band structure is plotted along the high-symmetry $\kk$-path automatically computed by AbiPy.
+    The high-symmetry $\kk$-path automatically computed by AbiPy.
     To get the explicit lists of high-symmetry $\kk$-point, use the |abistruct| script:

     ```sh